shubhajeet-dey/Shooting_Game/README.md

 # Shooting_Game
-A simple one level game made with Unity 3D.
+A simple game made with Unity 3D.

+Move around by WASD and shoot by SPACE.

 It has three different type of boxes:
 1. Green box for points.